 Channels 2 and 4 may accept 1/4" instrument level sources.
 These inputs will always be Hi-Z inputs that utilize DSP for auto gain.
 Once a cable is plugged into an input, auto gain is used to set the appropriate gain value for the incoming signal.
-The gain should be set to the hottest value possible without clipping or distorting the incoming signal.
-This can be achieved automatically by using the auto gain feature.
+The auto gain value should be set to the hottest value possible without clipping or distorting the incoming signal.
 More information regarding auto gain may be found on pages 19-20.